 Based on the report of internal audit function the Company undertakes correctiveaction in their respective areas and thereby strengthens the controls.
 Significant auditobservations and recommendations along with corrective actions thereon are presented tothe Audit Committee of the Board.

 25. PARTICULARS REGARDING CONSERVATION OF ENERGY TECHNOLOGY ABSORPTION AND FOREIGN

 The information on conservation of energy technology absorption pursuant to Section134(3)(m) of the Companies Act 2013 read with the Rule 8(3) of the Companies (Accounts)Rules 2014 is not applicable to the Company as there was no manufacturing activity duringthe year.

-FOREIGN EXCHANGE EARNING AND OUTGO Please refer Notes 25 & 34
+FOREIGN EXCHANGE EARNING AND OUTGO Please refer to Notes 25 30 & 34

 The Company has a Risk Management Policy with the Objective to formalize the process ofIdentification of Potential risk and adopt appropriate risk mitigation measures through arisk management structure.
 The Policy is a step by the Company towards strengthening theexisting internal controls and updating the same as may be required from time to time.